North Fork Community Power Forest Bioenergy Facility Demonstration

 Project Update

-The project’s biomass power plant is nearing completion and eventual commercial operation.
-As of end of February 2024, overall progress is estimated at 94% complete.
-All major structures and equipment are now installed or constructed such as the EQTEC gasification and gas cleanup system, engine-generators and associated equipment, control and staff building along with HVAC, lighting, and fire water system.
-PG&E completed work on the transmission line connecting the power plant to the grid - the pre-energization testing (PTE) was completed and witnessed by PG&E. Staffing for subsequent operation is being filled as well, e.g. a Plant Manager was hired.
-A few remaining works include commissioning the electrical distribution, cold commissioning, completing remaining instrumentation, wirings, pipings, and biomass handling system.
-In addition to CEC funding, this project also has funding through tax-exempt and taxable bonds, a CalFIRE loan and equity investment from EQTEC.
+The project’s biomass power plant is nearing completion (over 98% completed as of the end December 2024) with anticipated commercial operation date (COD) before mid-2025.
+All major structures, equipment, and instrumentation are now installed or constructed, including the EQTEC gasification and gas cleanup system, engine-generators and associated equipment, and control and staff building.
+The plant’s human-machine interface (HMI) system is in service and being used in troubleshooting and commissioning of electrical distribution system as part of ongoing cold commissioning activities.
+PG&E completed work on the transmission line connecting the power plant to the grid, and staffing for subsequent operation was filled.
+A few remaining works include commissioning and certification of some remaining equipment (e.g. compressors and pressure vessels), site cleanup, paving and fencing, and hot commissioning prior to commercial operation.
+In addition to CEC funding, this project has funding through tax-exempt and taxable bonds, a CalFIRE loan, and equity investment from EQTEC.
 The project has a Power Purchase Agreement with PG&E under the BioMAT program.

 The Issue